-The Morrison & Foerster Foundation enables the people of Morrison & Foerster to focus their charitable giving on nonprofit organizations serving the communities in which they live and work.
-Funds are distributed at the discretion of the Foundation’s board of directors, which consists of partners from each of the firm’s geographic regions.
+The Morrison & Foerster Foundation enables the people of Morrison Foerster and the Foundation’s board of directors to focus their charitable giving on nonprofit organizations serving the communities where they live and work.
+Funds are distributed at the discretion of the Foundation’s board, which includes partners from each of the firm’s geographic regions.

-The Foundation considers funding requests only if sponsored by Morrison & Foerster lawyers or staff.
+The Foundation considers funding requests only if sponsored by Morrison Foerster lawyers or staff.
 We are not accepting other unsolicited grant proposals at this time.

 The Morrison & Foerster Foundation gives only to nonprofit organizations with IRC § 501(c)(3) tax-exempt status with programs that, in the view of the Foundation's board of directors, are aligned with the Foundation’s focus and can, in the board’s opinion, best serve the community’s charitable needs.
 Contributions are not made to individuals; to fraternal, religious, or political organizations; to groups that discriminate on the basis of race, religion, political affiliation, sexual orientation, or gender identity; or to organizations that serve only a particular religious or political group.
 The Foundation does not purchase tickets to charitable fundraising events.

 The Foundation’s board of directors includes partners from the firm’s offices around the world.